Yatin2108/Hackathon/README.md

   - To run your App-Percy Visual Regression Test Suite across BrowserStack Devices, use the following command:
     ```sh
     percy app:exec -- wdio run resources/conf/wdio-bstack.conf.js
     ```
+  - To run the entire test suite in parallel on a single BrowserStack device type, use the following command:
+    ```sh
+    npm run percy:test
+    ```
 > Note: By default, this execution would run maximum 2 test threads in parallel on BrowserStack.
 The parallels can eb modified by updated the `maxInstances` inside `capabilities` object in `resources/conf/wdio-bstack.conf.js`.